CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_1b.md

 | 2a.8. | Sprint 8   |Present Solution with a draft blueprint|
 | 2b. | Blueprint  |Final Blueprint including the Business Plan|

 The project will be run in week-by-week sprints with associated deliverables, which include a weekly update and go/no go for the next sprint.
-The output of the sprints will form the deliverables for milestones 2a.1 to 2a.8.
+The output of the sprints will form the deliverables 2a.1 to 2a.8.
 Sprints will culminate in a blueprint (2b.) outlining what the proposed solution is based on the team’s research.
 The blueprint will be stored on github for public access.

 ### Timeline